 Please note that you do not have to answer all of the above questions in order to join, and you can always come back later to edit your profile.
 If it's all too many questions for now, please provide a short answer below on why you'd like to join this site (or a summary of the above, if answered).

-I enjoy networking with other sustainable-minded people in Whatcom County
+I enjoy connecting with other sustainable-minded people in and around Bellingham

 Comment Wall (10 comments)